isomorphic-software/smartclient-docs/classes/Authentication.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | isSuperUser | [Boolean](#type-boolean) | false | — | New super user status |

 ---
+## ClassMethod: Authentication.getRoles

+### Description
+Returns the current set of user roles.
+For [super users](#classmethod-authenticationsetsuperuser) this will be the intersection of any roles specified by [Authentication.setRoles](#classmethod-authenticationsetroles) and the full set of [available roles](#classmethod-authenticationsetavailableroles) - otherwise it will be the set of roles specified by [Authentication.setRoles](#classmethod-authenticationsetroles).

+Current set of user roles are available in the [Canvas.ruleScope](Canvas.md#attr-canvasrulescope) as a top-level property "userRoles", so that it can be used in criteria such as [Canvas.visibleWhen](Canvas.md#attr-canvasvisiblewhen) or [FormItem.readOnlyWhen](FormItem.md#attr-formitemreadonlywhen).

+### Returns

+`[Array of String](#type-array-of-string)` — set of roles which apply to the current user

+---